Selling Rental Property in Oklahoma

 1. Know why you are selling

 Sounds like an obvious question to ask yourself but it’s a really important one.
 If you don’t know why you are selling, you are either not ready to sell or might regret it later.
 Think it through…..
 It only helps both buyer and seller to know why you are selling a rental property.
+This is especially true if you are selling rental property to investors.
 It also allows you seriously look at the different exit strategies to see which fits YOUR needs the best.

 In other words, if you did sell all your rental property or some, what are you doing with the money?
 Is it going to sit in the bank?
 Do you have debt to pay off?
 How much?
 Do you have upcoming medical bills to pay?
 Do you need the cash for another investment?